 What are some of the common causes of allergic contact dermatitis of the lips?

 One of my friends asked me about her severely chapped lips at a party.
 The first question I asked was "Did you start using Burt's bees? or Eos?
 Or another lip balm lately?"
 She had.
 I'm seeing a number of allergic reactions to the flavoring additives that are commonly used in many types of lip balms.
 For these patients, I usually recommend pure Vaseline petroleum jelly, or even pure coconut oil.
 But I always caution my patients to be careful, because the Vaseline petroleum jelly sold in the checkout aisle, for example, often has added flavorings.

 Sometimes even other flavorings can trigger reactions, such as the ones used in mints, mouthwash, chewing gum, or toothpaste.

 The flavorings in lip care products that can trigger allergic reactions are also related to certain foods.
-And for patients who don't improve after changing their products, we may recommend avoiding these foods.
+That's why, for my patients who don't improve after changing their lip and skincare products, I often recommend avoiding certain foods.
 These foods are related to a substance called Balsam of Peru, and they include foods such as tomatoes, citrus, and cinnamon.